Soil and Root Zone Assessment for Sydney Urban Trees

 Root System Evaluation Techniques

-Understanding root systems requires specialised assessment methods that minimise damage while providing comprehensive information:
+Understanding root systems requires specialised assessment methods that minimise damage while providing useful information:

-• Ground-penetrating radar (GPR): Imaging of root architecture and distribution
+- Ground-penetrating radar: Imaging that may help interpret root architecture and distribution where justified

 2. Root Structural Assessment